andreock/andreock/README.md

 - 📫 How to reach me: @Andreock on Telegram
 - 👨‍💻 Technology and language that I know:  C/C++ , Python , C#(.NET, WinForms) , Dart(and Flutter) , Rust(also Rocket and Tauri) , JS , NS , Svelte/SvelteKit , Express.JS , Typescript, Java and SQL
 - 🐧 I love Linux and all Open Source project.
 Linus Torvalds is my hero.
-- 💻 My currently setup: Lenovo Legion 5 15ARH05(Ryzen 4800H, GTX 1650 Super and 16GB Ram) with Linux Mint 21, a VPS with a 6 Core Xeon E5 for my Custom ROM stuff and another VPS with 4 Core AMD Epyc for a website
+- 💻 My currently setup: Dell Vostro 5620 with Elementary OS,Xeon E5-2689 home server with 3TB Raid and 32Gb Ram